 For individuals paying tax, select:

 Note: Choose “(100) ADVANCE TAX” if you are paying taxes during the financial year.
-Choose “(400) TAX ON REGULAR ASSESSMENT” if you are paying tax in response to a demand notice from the Tax Department.
+Choose “(400) TAX ON REGULAR ASSESSMENT” if you are paying tax in response to a demand notice from the Income Tax Department.

 Tip: You can leave surcharge, education cess, interest and penalty blank and put the entire amount in the Income Tax field wholly.